hosford42/xcs/doc/To Do.md

   * etc. (Add them to this list as you think of them.)
 * Add proper logging, instead of the silly print statements currently in place
 * Everything could use a code review and more extensive testing
-* Add methods for saving, loading, and examining the population.
+* Add methods for saving and loading the population.
 Otherwise, what good is any of this?
 * Add more benchmarking problems.
 * Create an abstract interface for the algorithms.
 Ideally, not only should XCS variants conform to this interface, but so should any reinforcement learning algorithm.